Discover folk - the CRM for people-powered businesses

 Conclusion

 Tracking the right metrics is crucial for founders and agency owners looking to drive growth and make informed business decisions.
 From monitoring financial metrics such as total sales to monthly recurring revenue and conversion rates to understanding leads by status and key performance, these data points provide invaluable insights into your sales process, highlight areas of strength, and reveal opportunities for improvement.
-However, manually tracking and analyzing leads across your sales cycle can be overwhelming.
-That’s where a CRM like folk can make a real difference.
-With real-time insights, intuitive dashboards, and team collaboration tools, Folk helps you make data-driven decisions faster, ensuring you focus your efforts on what matters most—growing your business.
+However, manually tracking and analyzing leads across your sales cycle can be overwhelming, especially for teams of 20-50 people who need robust functionality without excessive complexity.
+That's where folk CRM stands out as the best solution for mid-size agencies and businesses.
+With real-time insights, intuitive dashboards, and team collaboration tools specifically designed for growing teams, folk CRM helps you make data-driven decisions faster, ensuring you focus your efforts on what matters most—growing your business.
 Try folk today, free.

 More resources